junxit/us-congress-bills-111/metadata.md

 - 2009-10-20 — Mr. Adler (NJ) moved to suspend the rules and pass the bill.
 - 2009-10-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 790). (text: CR H11467)
 - 2009-10-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 790).(text: CR H11467)
+- 2009-10-21 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.